deeplearning4j/deeplearning4j/word2vec.md

 *A:* If all of your sentences have been loaded as *one* sentence, Word2vec training could take a very long time.
 That's because Word2vec is a sentence-level algorithm, so sentence boundaries are very important, because co-occurrence statistics are gathered sentence by sentence.
 (For GloVe, sentence boundaries don't matter, because it's looking at corpus-wide co-occurrence.
 For many corpora, average sentence length is six words.
 That means that with a window size of 5 you have, say, 30 (random number here) rounds of skip-gram calculations.
 If you forget to specify your sentence boundaries, you may load a "sentence" that's 10,000 words long.
 In that case, Word2vec would attempt a full skip-gram cycle for the whole 10,000-word "sentence".
 In DL4J's implementation, a line is assumed to be a sentence.
 You need plug in your own SentenceIterator and Tokenizer.
 By asking you to specify how your sentences end, DL4J remains language-agnostic.
 UimaSentenceIterator is one way to do that.
 It uses OpenNLP for sentence boundary detection.

+*Q: Why is there such a difference in performance when feeding whole documents as one "sentence" vs splitting into Sentences?*

+*A:*If average sentence contains 6 words, and window size is 5, maximum theoretical number of 10 skipgram rounds will be achieved on 0 words.
+Sentence isn't long enough to have full window set with words.
+Rough maximum number of 5 sg rounds is available there for all words in such sentence.

+But if your "sentence" is 1000k words length, you'll have 10 skipgram rounds for every word in this sentence, excluding the first 5 and last five.
+So, you'll have to spend WAY more time building model + cooccurrence statistics will be shifted due to the absense of sentence boundaries.

+*Q: How does Word2Vec Use Memory?*

+*A:* The major memory consumer in w2v is weghts matrix.
+Math is simple there: NumberOfWords x NumberOfDimensions x 2 x DataType memory footprint.

+So, if you build w2v model for 100k words using floats, and 100 dimensions, your memory footprint will be 100k x 100 x 2 x 4 (float size) = 80MB RAM just for matri + some space for strings, variables, threads etc.

+If you load pre-built model, it uses roughly 2 times less RAM then during build time, so it's 40MB RAM.

+And the most popular model used so far is Google News model.
+There's 3M words, and vector size 300.
+That gives us 3.6GB only to load model.
+And you have to add 3M of strings, that do not have constant size in java.
+So, usually that's something around 4-6GB for loaded model depending on jvm version/supplier, gc state and phase of the moon.

 *Q: I did everything you said and the results still don't look right.*

 *A:* If you are using Ubuntu, the serialized data may not be getting loaded properly.
 This is a problem with Ubuntu.
 We recommend testing this version of Wordvec on another version of Linux.

 ### <a name="use">Use Cases</a>